pieter-degroote/lab-tests-concepts/UltimateKEYS - Caps Lock mod/README.md

 # UltimateKEYS - Caps Lock mod

-These versions feature a 'second Right Alt' (AltGr) key via 'Caps Lock'.
+This modification features a 'second Right Alt' (AltGr) key via 'Caps Lock'.

 The classic 'Caps Lock' behavior can be triggered (or toggled) by pressing both Shift keys together.